Icinga/icingaweb2-module-director/doc/79-Jobs.md

 <a id="Jobs"></a>Jobs
 =====================

-Director allows you to schedule eventually long-running tasks so that they can run in the background.
+The [background daemon](75-Background-Daemon.md) is responsible for running Jobs accoring our schedule.
+Director allows you to schedule eventually long- running tasks so that they can run in the background.

 Currently this includes:

 * Import runs
 * Sync runs